 Little needs to be said that the first few hours from landing, the city seemed to work hard to prove me right.

 The public transportation was on strike, thus we waited for almost one hour at different bus stops without any luck.
-It was a cold and windy February night for us to find out that there’s no Uber in Bologna.
+It was a cold and windy February night for us to find out that there was no Uber in Bologna.

 Moreover, we could not find any taxi stop, so we were somehow left with the public transportation option.
 And fast, because it was already past 9 PM.